santhushark/Scalable-end-to-end-ML-data-pipeline-using-Kafka-Streaming/README.md

 # Scalable-end-to-end-ML-data-pipeline

+Automated the ML workflow by creating a continuous dataflow into ML model using Kafka streams that can then be used for prediction.

 Follow these steps before running the application:

 => run the shell script setup.sh.
 This will install all the required library dependencies.